canozmen/theme-the-program/README.md

 ## About me

-I'm Yuya Saito who is a web designer/front-end developer from Tokyo, Japan.
+I'm Can Özmen and this fork is based on work of Yuya Saito who is a web designer/front-end developer from Tokyo, Japan.

 ## How to use it?